 advice through his book, 'Bold Moves to Creating Financial Wealth'.
 He actively participates in the South Florida community, serving on the Board of Directors for United Way of Miami-Dade.
 Gerald is a past-President of (NAIFA) National Association

 of Insurance and Financial Advisors, Miami-Dade Chapter, a past-President of the Florida International University Alumni Association, as well as a current Member of the Orange Bowl Committee, and Phi Beta Sigma Fraternity, Inc.-Theta Rho Sigma

 Chun-Hao Chang, Ph.D.

-Dr. Chang is the current Chair and Professor for the
+Dr. Chang is currently a professor for the

 Department of Finance and Real Estate.
 He has obtained a Ph.D. in Managerial Economics and Decision Sciences from Northwestern University.

 His areas of expertise are corporate finance, information economics, investments and mortgage choice and finance.
 Dr. Chang's research has been published in

 International Journal of Finance, and others.
 His article, 'Why a Decision Maker May Prefer a Seemingly Unfair Gamble (with Arun Prakash, Shahid Hamid and Michael Smyser), is listed in the Hall of Excellence of ANBAR Electronic Intelligence.
 Dr. Chang has presented his papers to various academic and professional associations.
 In 1994, he received the Excellence in Research Award from the National Science Foundation in Taiwan.
 Dr. Chang has taught and developed various courses in finance and economics for undergraduate, MBA, Executive MBA and doctoral students.
 He recently received the Florida International University faculty award for Excellence in Teaching.

 Kenneth A. Jessell, Ph.D.